-In Ethiopia, the Survivors Recovery and Rehabilitation Organization (SRARO) provides socio-economic and psychosocial inclusion.305
+In Ethiopia, the Survivors Recovery and Rehabilitation Organization (SRARO) provides socio-economic and psychosocial inclusion.

-In Iraq, every rehabilitation center is reported to have a psychological support unit.306
+In Iraq, every rehabilitation center is reported to have a psychological support unit.
+306

 In Sri Lanka, most survivors were found to have experienced post-traumatic stress disorder.
-Psychological support from psychiatrists and mental health officers was reportedly available in all districts of Northern province, with additional support provided by NGOs.307
+Psychological support from psychiatrists and mental health officers was reportedly available in all districts of Northern province, with additional support provided by NGOs.

-In Tajikistan, a victim assistance officer from the Tajikistan National Mine Action Center (TNMAC) is qualified to provide psychological support, both in-person and remotely.308 Mine survivors in Tajikistan participated in a rehabilitation camp in 2022.
-Behavioral therapy, physiotherapy, art therapy, and adaptive leisure activities were organized in 2023 by TNMAC, with support from the OSCE.309
+In Tajikistan, a victim assistance officer from the Tajikistan National Mine Action Center (TNMAC) is qualified to provide psychological support, both in-person and remotely.
+Mine survivors in Tajikistan participated in a rehabilitation camp in 2022.
+Behavioral therapy, physiotherapy, art therapy, and adaptive leisure activities were organized in 2023 by TNMAC, with support from the OSCE.
+Mine Science activities were organized in 2023 by TNMAC, with support from the OSCE.